Henry S. Reuss: Later career

 He was not a candidate for reelection to the Ninety-eighth Congress in 1982.
 After retiring from Congress, he continued to donate to Democratic campaigns, including to Senator Russ Feingold's and Paul Tsongas's campaigns in 1992.
 Mrs. Reuss was also an active donor to Democrats and related groups.

 Personal life

 In 1942, he married Margaret Magrath (c.
 1920–2008).
 She was an alumna of Bryn Mawr College who earned a master's degree from the University of Chicago in 1944, and a Ph.D. from George Washington University in 1968, both in economics.
 She worked at the Office of Price Administration in the 1940s, and taught at Federal City College from 1970.
-University of District of Columbia took over FCC in 1977, and she continued teaching there until she retired in 1985, as department chairman.
+FCC was part of the merger to create the University of the District of Columbia in 1977, and she continued teaching there until she retired in 1985, as department chairman.
 She served mayor Marion Barry in several capacities, supported the Community for Creative Non-Violence, Emily's List, and various Democrats.
 They had four children, seven grandchildren, and eight great-grandchildren.

+In retirement, Mr. and Mrs. Reuss spent much time living in the “unknown south of France,” the title of their 1991 Harvard History Buff's Guide.
+This is a charming, erudite paperback, probably written largely by Margaret judging from style, and reflects a love of France and Reussian vigor of study and exploration.